jygheo/SheetAudio-GCL/README.md

 ### 2. GrandStaff Dataset

-The MSMD-trained model was further fine-tuned and evaluated on the test split of the PRAIG/GrandStaff multimodal dataset.
+The MSMD-trained model was further fine-tuned and evaluated on the test split of the [GrandStaff multimodal](https://huggingface.co/datasets/PRAIG/grandstaff-grandstaff-multimodal) dataset.
 These results indicate that cross-modal alignment learned through the MSMD-specific pretraining can transfer to a different synthetic piano score-audio dataset.

 - **Unique sheet music lines:** 7,793